 Advancement of technology has resulted in various solutions, which operate prior to the actual generation of a SMS.
-These upstream applications or systems do not interact with any telecom network, and do not result in the initiation of SMS, and therefore, it would be very expansive to include within the definition of international SMS "data, application, or systems which influences, generates, control, facilitate or enable", as this definition would include systems which do not interact with the telecom networks, at all.
+These upstream applications or systems do not interact with any telecom network, and do not result in the initiation of SMS, and therefore, it would be very expansive to include within the definition of international SMS "data, application, or systems which influences, generates, control, facilitate or enable".

-Given that termination charges for SMS are passed on to the customers, the lack of clarity on "international SMS" and "domestic SMS" allows TSPs to adopt their own interpretation and categorise a message generated by a computer resource/ server located outside India as "international SMS", in spite of the origination and termination of the SMS being limited to the network of TSPs in India, to bring it under the scope of forbearance.
-This has also led to expansive interpretation by the TSPs in India, which has resulted in difficulty in carrying out digital businesses.
+Given that termination charges for SMS are passed on to the customers, the lack of clarity on "international SMS" and "domestic SMS" allows TSPs to adopt their own interpretation and categorise a message generated by a computer resource/ server located outside India as "international SMS", despite the fact that the origination and termination of the SMS being limited to the network of TSPs in India, to bring it under the scope of forbearance.
+This has also led to arbitrary interpretation by the TSPs in India, which has resulted in difficulty in carrying out digital businesses.
 Entities sending SMS to their customers, for better business practices and for regulatory compliance are often subject to higher tariff rates as determined by the TSPs.